SPHERE-PPL/HFC-ICS-Future-Performance/README.md

 ## Forecasting Outputs

-For this contest, we are looking to forecast...
+For this contest, we are looking to forecast one or more of the metrics included forward in time at a variety of geospatial scales.

 Forecasts and reports should be saved into the submission folder, matching the template found within.